Image: Beyonder facilities in Forus, just outside Stavanger, Norway.

 "If you need 130°C on the heating side, you must bring in a lot of electricity.
 At 90°C, you can use both district heating and heat pump", Johannessen points out.

-The drying process also requires cooling before each silica rotor where the air is cooled down to approx. 10°C. This makes the adsorption rotors more efficient, so if you have a CO2 heat pump installed you can utilize both heating and cooling, saving even more energy.
+The drying process also requires cooling before each silica rotor where the air is cooled down to approx. 10°C. This makes the adsorption rotors more efficient, so if you have a CO2 heat pump installed, you can utilise both heating and cooling, saving even more energy.

 Using a combination of sustainable energy sources cuts carbon footprint and reduces OPEX

 Beyonder's prototype factory uses a combination of electricity and district cooling (free cooling from the fjord).
 The choice of energy source is partly to get started as quickly as possible, but in the next phase, it may be relevant to combine district heating and district cooling.

 Caverion's man, Johannessen, states that the dehumidifier solution has worked according to the conditions in prototype production: "The machines do their job and have completed the task with the 0.2% RH requirement.
-It's great," he says.
+It's great".

-That the solution works well is also documented through particle counts in all clean rooms.
+The solution working well is also documented through particle counts in all clean rooms.

-"We are well within the requirements of ISO 8 by a good margin, which was very satisfying to prove," commnets Falkeid.
+"We are well within the requirements of ISO 8 by a good margin, which was very satisfying to prove", comments Falkeid.

 Highly favourable for CO2 heat pumps